thephpleague/fractal/pagination.md

 ### Symfony Pagination

-Below is an example of pagination using the Pagerfanter Paginator with a collection of objects obtained from Doctrine.
+Below is an example of pagination using the Pagerfanta Paginator with a collection of objects obtained from Doctrine.

 ~~~ php
 $doctrineAdapter = new DoctrineCollectionAdapter($allItems);